Notes on the Geography of New Zealand: Dunedin 1 (Commercial)

 That setback on the front used to be a marquee, but it was demolished in 1975.
 Until then, this was His Majesty's Theater, which opened in 1902, though it had opened in a simpler form in 1897 as Dunedin's Agricultural Hall.
 Nellie Melba played here; so did Olivier.
 Eventually the place became a night club, but by 2016 it was for sale for NZ$240,000.

 Money brings us to banks, including this one, the National Bank, from 1911.
-The name lasted until a few years ago, when the National disappeared into ANZ, which, despite its name, is Australian.
+The name lasted until a few years ago, when the National disappeared into ANZ, which is Australian.
 The facing is stone; the structure behind is reinforced concrete.

 Hand in hand with banking comes insurance.
 NZI is still in business but is a subsidiary of IAG.
 No, not International Airlines Group.
 Insurance Australia Group.
 Gotta keep your groups straight.

-Saving the best for last, this is the last surviving Greek temple portico in Dunedin.
-It belonged to the Union Bank, built in 1874.
+The last surviving Greek temple in Dunedin.
+Now it's Stilettos Revue Bar, but when built in 1874 it belonged to the Union Bank.
 Later photographs show it with the name ANZ Bank across the entablature.
-It's an Italian Renaissance production from the same Robert Lawson who designed the functional brewery and one of the warehouses we saw a while ago.
+The architect was the same Robert Lawson who designed the brewery and one of the warehouses we saw a while ago.